What is the difference between a refund and a chargeback?

 Can I cancel the chargeback and refund the cardholder without being involved in the dispute process?

-No, once the chargeback was created the dispute process have started.
+No, once the chargeback was created the dispute process has started.
 The only way to refund the cardholder is to accept the chargeback.

 Can I add additional documents to already submitted evidence?